Three, Two, One

 President 'Baby Doc' Duvalier is exiled from Haiti on 7th February.

-The Swedish Prime Minister, Olof Palme, is assassinated on 28th February as he leaves a cinema in Stockholm.
+The Swedish Prime Minister, Olof Palme, is assassinated on 28th February as he and his wife Lisbeth leave a cinema in Stockholm.
+Stefan Petterson, a drug addict, is sentenced to life imprisonment for the murder in 1989.

 |

-The Queen signs the Australia Bill on 2nd March, severing constitutional ties with Britain.
+Queen Elizabeth II signs the Australia Bill on 2nd March, severing constitutional ties with Britain.

 Today, a new colour tabloid, is published in the UK for the first time on Tuesday, 4th March.